vezzolter/DSA/Algorithms/RNG/MersenneTwister/MersenneTwister.md

 ## Some Practical Problems
-- Refer to RNG's practical problems
+- Refer to [RNG's Practical Problems](../RNG.md#some-practical-problems) for examples of problems that explore randomness as a fundamental concept.

 # &#x1F559; Origins
 The Mersenne Twister was introduced in **1997** by Japanese mathematicians **Makoto Matsumoto (松本 眞)** and **Takuji Nishimura (西村 拓士)** as a solution to the limitations of existing PRNGs.
 At the time, many of them either suffered from short periods, poor statistical properties, or slow performance, making them unsuitable for simulations and other applications that required large amounts of high-quality random numbers.

-Their breakthrough came with the idea of improving the Generalized Feedback Shift Register (GFSR) by "twisting" the recurrence relation in a way that better preserved randomness.
+Their breakthrough came with the idea of improving the Generalized Feedback Shift Register (GFSR) by «twisting» the recurrence relation in a way that better preserved randomness.
 They incorporated a matrix linear recurrence over a finite binary field, which led to the creation of a twisted GFSR (TGFSR).
 This method involved manipulating the sequence of numbers using a recurrence relation and introducing a tempering matrix to improve the uniformity of the generated numbers, ensuring better distribution and randomness.

 Mersenne Twister quickly became the standard in many fields, offering an ideal balance of speed, long period, and strong statistical properties.
 Its widespread adoption in software platforms like Python, R, and C++, as well as tools like SPSS, highlights its reliability and versatility in generating high-quality random numbers across diverse applications.